If the idea of baking with yeast or sourdough scares you, then these easy Vegan Sourdough Cinnamon Rolls are here to

 We all know cinnamon rolls are not complete without the vanilla bean glaze.
 After glazing, there's only one step left.
 EAT!

 Can this recipe be made with a sourdough starter?

 One of the questions I frequently get asked with this recipe is if it can be made with a real sourdough starter.
-Unfortunately, I haven't tested this recipe with a sourdough starter yet, but I will update the recipe as soon as I do!
-Sourdough starter cannot be used 1:1 in place of the sourdough yeast in this recipe as you would need more flour and liquid.
+Unfortunately, this recipe is only meant to be made with active yeast or platinum sourdough yeast.

 More cinnamon roll recipes:

 In addition to making vegan sourdough cinnamon rolls, I'd also suggest trying out these cinnamon roll recipes.
 Simply substitute any 7 gram (2 ¼ tsp) packet of yeast with one entire packet of Platinum Instant Sourdough Yeast in any of these recipes:

 - ¾ cup warm oat milk or any milk alternative (almond, soy, etc)

 - 18 gram packet Red Star Platinum Instant Sourdough Yeast can be substituted with 7g of active dried yeast or instant yeast

 - ½ cup vegan butter melted